vladigleba/vladigleba.github.io/posts/basics/keeping.md

 It may be tempting to worry about lost income on the Sabbath, but just as God miraculously provided a double portion of bread for the Israelites on Friday to ensure they had enough for Saturday, He will also provide for our needs today when we choose to honor Him by resting on His holy day.

+## How can an unholy person keep the Sabbath holy?

+> For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation *to every one that believeth*; to the Jew first, and also to the Greek.
+For therein is the righteousness of God revealed from faith to faith: as it is written, *The just shall live by faith*.
+{% ct 'Romans 1:16-17' %}

+> ... for whatsoever is *not of faith is sin*.
+{% ct 'Romans 14:23' %}

+>  I am crucified with Christ: nevertheless I live; *yet not I, but Christ liveth in me*: and the life which I now live in the flesh I live *by the faith of the Son of God*, who loved me, and gave himself for me.
+{% ct 'Galatians 2:20' %}

+The only way the Sabbath can be kept holy is in Christ and [by faith](/posts/gospel/faith.md).
+Without Christ living in us by faith, we are completely incapable of keeping it holy.
+According to Paul, it is not even our own faith that does this, but Christ's faith working in us!
+No wonder Revelation speaks of a group of God's loyal people who will keep the commandments of God and the faith of Jesus {% rf 'Revelation 14:12' %}.
+Keeping His commandments without the faith of Jesus is like asking a plant to grow without the sun.
+The latter is the enabling power for the former.

 ## What promise does Jesus give me?

 > *Come unto me*, all ye that labour and are heavy laden, and *I will give you rest*.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls. *For my yoke is easy, and my burden is light*.
 {% ct 'Matthew 11:28-30' %}